You should think of the the Common App Activities List as a resume.

 Basically, it’s an opportunity to (briefly) highlight what you have participated in outside of the classroom and how you have made an impact through your involvement.
 But how can you do this effectively in just 150 characters?

-Here are some tips to help you pack as much punch as possible into just a couple of lines:
+Here are some tips from our best MBA admissions consultants to help you pack as much punch as possible into just a couple of lines:

 1. Start with an action verb